mobify/mobify-code-style/css/Readme.md

 We cover this convention in greater detail [below](#user-content-class-naming-convention-csm).

+## Self Documenting Selectors

+When authoring CSS, you should be always aware of the selectors that you are creating.

+Strive to create selectors that actually fully describe where it is authored.
+Put another way, any given selector should tell you which file and where in the file it is written.

+This can be down by following this simple rule: the first class in a selector is the file it can be found

+For example `.t-pdp .c-product` would be written in `_pdp.scss` and NOT `_product.scss`.

+The exception to this rule are when a base or root class is dependant on a global state.

+For example `.x-landscape .t-about .c-contact-form` would be found in `_about.scss` and NOT a `_landscape.scss` file (modifier classes alone don't have their own files).
 ## Name Spacing

 The first thing you'll notice when going through Customer Success's CSS is that all of our class names are prefixed (aka: name-spaced) to one of two letters: `c-` or `t-`, meaning `_component_` or `_template_` respectively.
 See the [below table](#class-prefix-conventions) for more details on Mobify's namespacing practices.